twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jotika-sayadaw/03-anapana-and-sati-in-hearing-jotika%zh.rst

 Even for those who have already discerned anicca at the beginning of sitting, samādhi must still be established.

 This is a general principle at other times but not at near death, there is no need to do samādhi, because there is no time for it.
-(In many suttas when the Buddha visited sick or dying monks he always taught them vipassanā.) (??
-OR In many scriptures, when the Buddha visited monks who were ill or dying, he always taught them vipassanā (insight meditation). ??)
+(In many scriptures, when the Buddha visited monks who were ill or dying, he always taught them vipassanā (insight meditation).
 At times of good health and in ordinary circumstances, however, people should calm the mind and purify it from the hindrances.

 It is like a knife: after sharpening it, one can cut things.
 Even if one has already discerned phenomena before, after re-establishing samādhi one can discern more clearly than before.
 If the mind moves away, pull it back to the object.
 If you bind a wild bull to a post, at first it will struggle, but after some time it will calm down.
 In the same way, with unshakable resolution and effort, sati becomes stable and the mind calms down; thus sati and viriya develop into samādhi.